The Annual Goals and Planning (GAP) Retreat: A Powerful Tool for Communication and Productivity in Marriage

-We call it our Annual Goal Planning Retreat.
+We call it our annual Goals And Planning (GAP) Retreat.
 Once a year, usually in January, we put our lives on hold for 24 hours in order to get away as a couple for the explicit purpose of planning and prayer for the upcoming year.

-During that 24 hour retreat, we hole up somewhere quiet and discuss all the issues that we face as a couple and as a family and plan ahead for everything that needs to happen that year and in the future upcoming years.
+During that 24-hour retreat, we hole up somewhere quiet and discuss all the issues that we face as a couple and as a family and plan ahead for everything that needs to happen that year and in the future upcoming years.
 We do both long-term and short-term planning, making individual, family, and ministry goals.

 Since we started doing this, we haven't missed a year.
 We have found that this is the single most important factor for success in all of our ministry and family endeavors.

-When considering your Annual Goal Planning Retreat, you may wonder if it will be worth the cost in both time and money for you and your spouse.
+When considering your annual GAP Retreat, you may wonder if it will be worth the cost in both time and money for you and your spouse.
 I can assure you that if you do this properly, your investment in this one day each year will be more than worth it.

 Couples with young children, especially, may have trouble finding a babysitter and wrangling this time alone.
 Don't let that stop you.
 You probably need this more than anyone else!
 You who are so immersed in diapers and pacifiers often find it hard to poke your heads up for air and make time for your spouse or for life planning.
 It's easy for you, especially, to get lost in the trees and lose sight of the forest.
 The long-term welfare of your family can easily get drowned out by your short-term, sleep-deprived need to survive.

 I understand.
-There have been years where the first thing on our agenda for our AGP Retreat was a good nap.
+There have been years where the first thing on our agenda for our GAP Retreat was a good nap.

 Maybe, on the other hand, you are empty nesters and don't feel a need to leave your home in order to find some time alone.
 You may find time alone while in your normal daily surroundings, but will it be distraction free?
 Investing in a one-night stay at a nearby hotel or bed and breakfast will ensure that your focus can remain on your spouse, God, and the necessary planning you need to do.

 As a couple, the two of you are yoked together.
 In order to accomplish the work God has for you to do, you must be pulling at the same load, pulling at the same speed, and pulling in the same direction.
 Otherwise that yoke is just slowing you down and messing you up.
-This Annual Goal Planning Retreat will give you a vision, as a couple, for how you can help each other complete the work God has commissioned you to do.
+This GAP Retreat will give you a vision, as a couple, for how you can help each other complete the work God has commissioned you to do.
 It will help you live with a shared mission, a shared ambition.